opentofu/opentofu.org/blog/2025-10-06-Q-A-with-David-Jackson-Fidelity-Investments.md

 ---

 At the scale Fidelity operates, migrations like this don’t happen without intention.
 What stands out most in David’s approach is not just the technical execution, but the trust-building, the clear-eyed assessment of what really matters, and the willingness to go deep with both tooling and teams.
 For those navigating similar decisions, it’s a reminder that success often comes less from the tooling itself and more from the way it’s introduced, supported, and led.

+_Disclaimer: OpenTofu and Fidelity Investments are separate companies.
+Unless otherwise noted, the opinions provided are those of the speakers, not necessarily those of Fidelity Investments or its affiliates._